-Different colors exert different influences on their spectators.
+Different colors have different influences on their viewers.
 They can evoke emotions and can contribute to support a certain feeling.
 That’s why the effects of colors are so essential for every art form.
-The way a color influences the viewer depends on several facts: the personal relationship to a color, the viewer’s cultural, political and religious background and of course the viewer’s age.
+The way color influences the viewer depends on several factors: the personal relationship to a certain color, the viewer’s cultural, political, and religious background, and of course the viewer’s age.

-Color temperature, the arrangement of colors and how much color is being applied are all factors that play an important role.
+Color temperature, the arrangement of colors, and how much color is being applied are all factors that play an important role.
 Balance out your colors!
 Warm colors have more visual weight than cold colors.
-So if you create a cold, blue area on just one side of your design, you could balance your composition with a warm element on the other side.
-And, according to the rules of visual weight, the warm element can be much smaller than the cold one and still achieve a balance.
-That way you can try out different arrangements and judge them by their visual weights.
+If you, for example, create a cold, blue area on just one side of your design, you could balance your composition with a warm element on the other side.
+According to the rules of visual weight, the warm element can be much smaller than the cold one and still achieve a balance.
+That way, you can try out different arrangements and judge them by their visual weights.

-A color’s hue is essential for a color’s character, of course.
+A color’s hue is essential for a color’s character.
 But not only the hue has an influence.
-Also, the lightness and the saturation of a hue affect a color’s message.
+The lightness and the saturation of a hue, also affects a color’s message.
 A bright blue with a high saturation has a much more friendly and optimistic character than a dark blue with less saturation.
 Darker colors can be threatening but also very elegant.
-Declining the saturation of a pure color also reduces the strength of its main character.
+Reducing the saturation of a pure color also reduces the strength of its original character.
 Therefore, it becomes much more universally usable.

-When not actually mixing colors together but arranging them into the same composition, two colors can also affect and support each other.
+When not actually mixing colors together but arranging them in the same composition, two colors can also affect and support each other.
 In this context you need to consider the size of the area of a color and its saturation.
-For example a desaturated blue area next to the color orange will make the orange appear even warmer, brighter and louder.
+A desaturated blue area, for example, next to the color orange will make the orange appear even warmer, brighter, and louder.
 The desaturated and subtle blue area supports the character of the orange.
 Placing orange next to yellow will define orange as the warmer color.
 Placing orange next to red will define orange as the colder color.
-The surrounding colors of a color are as relevant for the character of a color as the color’s own settings.
+The surrounding colors are as relevant for the character of a color as its own settings.

 The quantity of a color also plays a crucial part.
 Larger areas of one color will of course give the character of that color much more power and assertiveness.
 Smaller areas are weaker and less dominant.
 That’s why it is a good practice to balance out the visual weight and power of large areas with less bright and desaturated colors.
 Within small areas you can use stronger, brighter and more saturated colors.
 Nice trick, isn’t it?